jawahar-shazab/docs/docs/api.md

 GET /v1/plan/
 ```

-Fetches details of the current plan or subscription.
+This API retrieves the details of the current plan or subscription associated with the user or business.
+It provides information about the active plan, including available features, limitations, billing cycle, and other plan-specific data.
+This is useful for checking the subscription status and understanding the features currently accessible.

 ---